OptionalNose/Wyrt/README.md

 See the Github Wiki for a pseudo-Tutorial.
 See the Specification for a technical and precise definition of the language.
+(Note: The Specification is currently outdated, and progress will continue once language features stabalize).

 It is planned to strongly support Design by Contract, with probably syntax similar to:
 ```